gmongaras/MetaU_Capstone/README.md

      - If the user has not given the app location permission, the user can do so by clicking the "Give permission" button.
 If the user already gave location permission, this button does nothing.
   4. The user can delete their account which unfriends the user from all other users and removes fortunes from this user.
 This deleting is permanent and the user has no way of getting their account back.
   5. Pressing the back button sends the user back to their [profile](#profile---logged-in-user)

+### Fortune Detailed View
+- <b>Description:</b> When a fortune is clicked from either the current user's profile, a friend's profile, or a different user's profile, they are taken to this view which shows the user more details on the selected fortune.
+- <b>Features:</b>
+  1. A map is shown which shows all fortunes and their location for the user this fortune belongs to.
+If this fortune has a location, the map is zoomed in on that location.
+If the user this fortune belongs to has the map turned off for the current user, the map is not shown.
+  2. The time the fortune was received at is shown below the map.
+  3. The entire fortune is shown below the time.
+  4. The number of likes is shown below the fortune.
+  5. A like button is shown next to the number of likes which allows the current user to like or unlike this fortune.
+  6. A share button is shown next to the like button allowing the user to share this fortune to other apps.
+  7. Pressing the back button takes the user back to the profile they were examining before going into the detail view.